-What is Personal Injury Protection (PIP) in Washington State?
+What is Personal Injury Protection (PIP) in Seattle?

 Personal injury protection (PIP) is another way many states refer to or name no-fault car insurance.
 If you live in a no-fault state, you are usually required to have PIP.
 In the event you are injured in a motor vehicle accident, your PIP policy will cover certain losses.

 While the specific coverage of PIP varies between states, there are common threads of economic damages PIP does cover.

 - Medical bills for injuries caused by the accident

 - Lost income, if you were unable to work as a result of the accident

 - Replacement services, if you were unable to do certain activities as a result of the accident (e.g., driving)

 - Funeral costs in the case of death